 Noticeboards are located outside each room and in the hallway.
 These are used to provide information to parents as they enter and depart the centre each day.
 This information can include notices regarding illness in the centre, community information, staff absences, programming information, upcoming events and requests for feedback.
 Please make sure you check the noticeboards regularly.

-Each family has a communication pocket which is used for paper copies of information such as receipts, account statements, fundraising information, birthday party invitations etc.
+Each family has a communication pocket which is used for paper copies of information such as fundraising information, birthday party invitations etc.

 General Meetings, Parent Information Evenings, Social Gatherings